Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics

-While the LLaMA 3.2 Vision model incurs substantially higher computational requirements, averaging 25.4 GB of memory (over 25× the 1.0 GB used by the CNN) and 3.3 seconds of inference time per sample, compared to just 20 milliseconds for the CNN.
-Its advantages extend beyond raw accuracy.
-In addition to achieving superior classification performance on neutrino event pixel maps, LLaMA 3.2 Vision offers an interpretability advantage that CNNs inherently lack.
-Leveraging its vision–language alignment, LLaMA 3.2 Vision can accompany its predictions with natural language explanations grounded in event topology, such as identifying long muon tracks, electromagnetic showers, or the absence of hadronic activity to justify its classification (Figure~\ref{fig:llama-explaination}).
+While the LLaMA~3.2 Vision model incurs substantially higher computational overhead, averaging 12.9~GB of inference memory (over 5× the 2.44~GB required by the CNN) and approximately 3.4~seconds of inference time per sample, compared to 23.9~milliseconds for the CNN, its advantages extend beyond raw accuracy alone.
+The ViT-h/14 baseline occupies an intermediate point in this trade-off space, requiring 2.6~GB of memory and 299~milliseconds per sample while achieving comparable classification performance.
+In addition to achieving strong classification accuracy on neutrino event pixel maps, LLaMA~3.2 Vision offers an interpretability advantage that CNNs and ViT models inherently lack.
+Leveraging its vision–language alignment, LLaMA~3.2 Vision can accompany its predictions with natural language explanations grounded in event topology, such as identifying long muon tracks, electromagnetic showers, or the absence of hadronic activity to justify its classification (Figure~\ref{fig:llama-explaination}).
 This capability allows physicists to assess whether the model’s reasoning is consistent with established physics heuristics, aiding both trust and error diagnosis.
-Furthermore, the additional resources required during training are justified by the potential to establish a reusable model that can be adapted to other applications with lightweight fine-tuning at a fraction of the effort.
-These results highlight a trade-off not merely between accuracy and efficiency, but between computational cost and the depth of insight and adaptability provided.
-While the CNN remains attractive for real-time or resource-constrained deployments due to its speed and lightweight footprint, LLaMA 3.2 Vision’s richer output, combining high predictive power with human-readable justifications, makes it a compelling choice for offline analyses, detailed event studies, and contexts where explainability is as important as accuracy.
+Furthermore, although the training and inference costs are higher, these resources enable the development of a reusable foundation model that can be adapted to other detector tasks via lightweight fine-tuning, substantially reducing the effort required for future applications.

+These results highlight a trade-off not merely between accuracy and efficiency, but between computational cost and the depth of insight and adaptability provided by different model classes.
+The CNN remains well-suited for real-time or resource-constrained deployments due to its minimal memory footprint and low latency.
+The ViT-h/14 model occupies an intermediate position, offering competitive classification performance with moderate computational requirements, making it attractive for large-scale offline processing where throughput remains a consideration.
+In contrast, LLaMA~3.2 Vision’s richer output, combining strong predictive performance with human-readable, physics-grounded justifications, makes it a compelling choice for offline analyses, detailed event studies, and applications where interpretability and adaptability are as critical as raw accuracy.